Joshlha/reified-client-api/readme.md

 const ticketObject = await client.get(Support.TicketSidebar.Objects.ticket)
 ```

-The API is broken up first by Zendesk API, then the path type (Event, Object, Action), then then app location
+The API is broken up first by Zendesk API, then by app location, then by path type (Event, Object, Action).

 ### Getting an object
 ```